-At Gala Tango you will enjoy seeing world-class singers, musicians, and dancers (some winners of Tango World Championships were dancers of Gala Tango!) and for those interested in learning a few Tango moves, there’s even a Tango teacher before the show with whom you can try some basic steps.
+At Gala Tango you will enjoy seeing world-class singers, musicians, and dancers (some winners of Tango World Championships were dancers of Gala Tango!).

 You’ll be treated to the sounds of traditional Tango and folkloric instruments, courtesy of the show’s outstanding musicians.
 One of the highlights is Rodolfo Ruiz playing his “charango” (a folkloric string instrument made from an armadillo shell).
 Mr. Ruiz is so talented that he has even played for the Pope at the Vatican!
 You’ll also hear the sounds of an instrument central to any tango orchestra: the bandoneón, which is renowned for the beauty of its sound, and for its remarkable and expressive range and flexibility.

 The Argentine folklore portion of the show includes traditional costumes, and a mesmerizing boleadoras show performed by the show’s very own gaucho!
 A gaucho is the Argentinean equivalent of a North American cowboy, and the boleadoras are a traditional throwing weapon (made of weights on the ends of interconnected cords, and used to capture animals by entangling their legs).

 As the curtain falls on our evening of tango and folklore, we’ll make our way back to our hotel, filled with images of dancers, and melodies of this of this autochthonous Argentine music.

 Duration: the show lasts approximately 1 hour and 45 minutes (of which around 20 minutes is the folklore show).